shaheemirza/OSPFMD5Crack/README.md

 How to crack on OSPF MD5 hash manually

-This little guide is for pentesters who conduct a **pentest under a contract**. **Do not use this information to destroy other people's networks.**
+**The author has nothing to do with those who will use this tool for personal purposes to destroy other people's computer networks.
+The tools are presented for training purposes to help engineers improve the security of their network.**

 **ᛝ**